 The overwhelming majority of illegal immigrants are not bad people.
-They were seduced to the US by historically-consistent, bigoted Democrats in a benefits-for-votes scheme.
+They were seduced to the US by historically-consistent, bigoted Democrats in a benefits-for-loyalty scheme.

 The solution for that grievance, per Hillary, Jeb, Ana etc…?